 - Return all SMHS property and settle all outstanding financial obligations with the SMHS prior to the expiration or termination of the resident agreement or completion of the Program.

 - Promote and uphold the mission of the SMHS as found in the Manual.

 - Submit confidential written evaluations of faculty and educational experiences and make recommendations, where appropriate, for improvement of processes to continuously increase the quality of service and delivery.

-- Continue to develop expertise within the field through attendance at conferences, seminars, academic course work and other appropriate methods.
+- Continue to develop field expertise through attending conferences, seminars, academic course work, and other appropriate methods.